Kafka

 #

-# Default: empty (will produce an error), possible to use regexp if `consume_regexp` is set to true.
+# Default: empty (produces an error); possible to use regexp if `consume_regexp` is set to true.

 topics: [ "foo", "bar", "^[a-zA-Z0-9._-]+$" ]